Critics Of Relocating USDA Research Agencies Point To Brain Drain

 Under Sonny Perdue, USDA Pursues Deregulatory Agenda

-"Locating [NIFA and ERS in greater Kansas City] within three hours of 8 or 10 of the greatest land institutions in the country.
-There are more plant scientists within 100 miles Saint Louis than anywhere else in the world.
-The Animal Health Corridor (in greater Kansas City)...
-I think the resources here more than offset any short term loss in people who were frankly well along in their career anyway," Blunt says.
+"Locating [NIFA and ERS in greater Kansas City] within three hours of eight or 10 of the greatest land institutions in the country.
+There are more plant scientists within 100 miles of St. Louis than anywhere else in the world.
+The Animal Health Corridor [in greater Kansas City]. ...
+I think the resources here more than offset any short-term loss in people who were frankly well along in their career anyway," Blunt says.

 But scores of highly skilled people with deep knowledge in arcane fields of study can be tough to replace.

 "All of that expertise is gone.
-The people that are left are having to work double duty, triple duty," says Tom Brewick, a National Program Leader at NIFA, and one of the few making the move to Kansas City.
+The people that are left are having to work double duty, triple duty," says Tom Brewick, a national program leader at NIFA and one of the few making the move to Kansas City.
 His wife will stay to put to keep her job in Virginia, and he'll take a $5,000 pay cut.

 "A number of us have decided that we're going to, uh, accept the relocation to make sure that NIFA's legacy as this preeminent science organization is not completely lost," Brewick says.

-Meantime the USDA is struggling to fill hundreds of open jobs.
+Meantime, the USDA is struggling to fill hundreds of open jobs.
 It's also offering recent retirees half their previous salary to become temps.
 The Economic Research Service is shedding projects.
 Research funding may be delayed, even canceled.
 And agency supporters say it will take years to rebuild the government's agricultural research agencies.